jasonbelmonti/chef/README.md

 You can:

-- Log every call to chef.cook({ explain: true })
+- Log every call to `chef.cook({ explain: true })`
-- Persist plated.plates for postmortems
+- Persist `plated.plates` for postmortems
 - Prove what the model did or did not “see”
-- Enforce internal policy like “SystemDirective must always be first and must always plate in full”
+- Enforce internal policy like “`SystemDirective` must always be first and must always plate in full”

 You can even diff runs over time: